10 Ways to Heal the Effect of Stress on the Body

 Segerstrom et al reviewed 300 articles to show that while fight-or-flight stress can improve the immune system temporarily, chronic stress caused global suppression of it.

-10 Things I’ve Since Learned About Stress
+10 Things I Teach My Patients About Stress

 You can try the box breathing method below.
 My personal favorite is the 4-7-8 breath.